MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/proxy-servers-for-skype-for-business-online.md

 Microsoft also strongly recommends:

-- Using external DNS resolution
+- Using local, external DNS resolution (some cloud-based proxy solutions can cause DNS resolution to occur in another location).

-- Using direct UDP based routing
+- Using direct UDP based routing rather than relying on TCP based routing for media

-- Allowing UDP traffic
+- Allowing UDP traffic (3478-3481)

+- Whitelisting all required URLs and IPs, including those for Azure, Office 365, Intune and Teams Room Pro (where used)

 - Following the other recommendations in our networking guidelines:
   [Prepare your organization's network for Teams](prepare-network.md)